US, S. Korea confirm suspending military drills - Journal du Cameroun

 “There is no impact on Pacific exercises outside of the Korean Peninsula.”

-White said US Defense Secretary Jim Mattis, Secretary of State Mike Pompeo and National Security Advisor John Bolton would meet later this week at the Pentagon to discuss the issue.
+White said US Defence Secretary Jim Mattis, Secretary of State Mike Pompeo and National Security Advisor John Bolton would meet later this week at the Pentagon to discuss the issue.

-Last week, Trump said the US would halt “war games” with its South Korean security ally — without making clear when the freeze would begin.
+Last week, Trump made the surprise announcement that the US would halt “war games” with its South Korean security ally — without making clear when the freeze would begin.

 The US leader raised eyebrows by describing the exercises as “provocative” — a term used by the North.